Organic mineral: Salts of organic acids

 A salt of an organic acid is a compound in which an organic acid is combined with a base.
 The largest such group is the oxalates, which combine C2O4(2−) with cations.
 A large fraction have water molecules attached; examples include weddellite, whewellite, and zhemchuzhnikovite.
 Oxalates are often associated with particular fossilized biological materials, for example weddellite with cacti; oxammite with guano and egg shells of birds; glushinskite with lichen; humboldtine, stepanovite and whewellite with leaf litter; and humboldtine, stepanovite and whewellite with coal.
 Where plant material such as tree roots interacts with ore bodies, one can find oxalates with transition metals (moolooite, wheatleyite).

 Other salts include salts of formate (HCOO−) such as formicaite and dashkovaite; and salts of acetate (CH3COO−) such as acetamide and calclacite.
 Joanneumite is the first isocyanurate mineral to be officially recognized.

-Miscellaneous
+Miscellaneous organic compounds

 Some organic minerals do not fall into the above categories.
 These include nickel porphyrin (NiC31H32N4), closely related to biological molecules such as heme (a porphyrin with iron as the cation) and chlorophyll (a magnesium cation), but does not itself occur in biological systems.
 Instead, it is found on the surface of fractures in oil shales.
 Urea derived from bat guano and urine also occurs as a mineral in very arid conditions.
 In the Dana and Strunz classifications, amber is considered an organic mineral, but this classification is not approved by the International Mineralogical Association (IMA).
 Other sources call it a mineraloid because it has no crystal structure.